locusrobotics/catkin_virtualenv/README.md

 The file specified in CMake options as `INPUT_REQUIREMENTS` will be used to generate a locked `requirements.txt` at build time.
 You should check both `requirements.in` and `requirements.txt` in with your sources!

-To regenerate this file, either delete it and rebuild the project, or run from your project directory:
+To regenerate the `requirements.txt` file, either delete it and rebuild the project, or run this command from your project directory:

 `catkin build --this --no-deps --catkin-make-args venv_lock`

 To migrate a package from catkin_virtualenv <=0.5 to use lock files:

-- Rename `requirements.txt` to `requirements.in`,
+- Rename `requirements.txt` to `requirements.in`
-- Loosen the version specs in `requirements.in` as much as possible,
+- Relax the version requirements in `requirements.in` as much as sensibly possible. eg. requests>=2  vs. requests=2.23.0
-- Add `INPUT_REQUIREMENTS requirements.in` to catkin_generate_virtualenv() in CMakeLists.txt.
+- Add `INPUT_REQUIREMENTS requirements.in` to catkin_generate_virtualenv() in CMakeLists.txt
-- Build and test the package.
+- Build and test that the package given the installed dependency versions might have changed slightly
-- Commit and push changes.
+- Commit and push changes

 See example: https://github.com/locusrobotics/aiorospy/pull/30/commits/839b17adbe0c672f5e0d9cca702d12e16b117bca